Day 347 · Sunday, December 13

 Transcript

 Hello, my friend… so glad you're with me today.
-This is By God's Call — day 347, Light for the Path.
+This is By God's Call — day 347, The Hidden Root.

 Stay close to God.
 Pray — then act.
 I'll see you tomorrow, my friend.